 When in an über pool going from Custo Barcelona to Yuna Yang I made a friend along the way.
 She was kind enough to invite me to a fashion party at Pier 59 that night.
 I ended up at the Daily Front Row and MCM Wold Wide’s fashion event and ran into another acquaintance and met some new faces as well.
 I wore almost an entire look from Zara.

 NYC boasts some of the best restaurants.
 The first being Joe’s Shanghai.
 They have soup dumplings (all meat).
 I got the vegetables with bean curd (tofu).
 We also went to a delicious ramen spot called Shinka Ramen.
 They have a vegan miso ramen with tofu and vegan meat.
 The broth is creamy, and it’s easily the best ramen I’ve had in my entire life.
 You know when I’m in NYC I always have to stop at Artichoke Pizza, so that was a must.

 We did a little window thrift shopping.
 I was too cold to try anything on.
 The temperature was around 30 degrees, and walking around with many layers on I didn’t feel like taking everything off to try on a dress.
 I know, imagine that!
 Although I didn’t purchase anything a few of my favorite thrift stores are L Train Vintage, Buffalo Exchange, in East Village.

 If hotels are booked, or too expensive Airbnb’s can be a great option!
 We stayed at one in the Lower East Side which proved to be very convenient for running around between shows.

-Feel free to check out my YouTube video about NYFW.
-If you want to know more about how to go to NYFW as a blogger.
+If you want to know more about how to go to New York Fashion Week as a blogger.
 Check out THIS post.